 If possible, he will recommend a treatment plan that involves saving as much of the tooth as possible.
-For example, a root canal may be recommended if the surrounding soft tissue is healthy and the hard exterior tissue of the tooth appears to be able to support a dental crown.
-However, if it appears that the tooth cannot be saved, and that allowing the tooth to remain in place will jeopardize the health of surrounding tissue, he will likely recommend extraction.
+For example, a root canal may be recommended if the surrounding soft tissue is healthy and the hard exterior tissue of the tooth appears to be able to support a contact our office online or call (816) 842-8585.
+We will arrange to see you as soon as possible and provide the treatment necessary to help you achieve relief and improved oral health.

 A Look at the Procedure

 First, Dr. Goodman will administer local anesthesia.
 Once the treatment area is numb, he will use dental forceps to gently loosen and remove the tooth from the socket.
 If you are a candidate for dental implants and you decide you want to replace your tooth with an implant-supported restoration, Dr. Goodman may place grafting material in the socket at this time to prepare for the procedure at a later date.

 Following your tooth extraction, any incisions will be sutured and gauze will be placed to control bleeding.
 Most patients fully heal within seven to 10 days.